acyu9/GPT_LLM/README.md

 1. **GPT-1 Model**: Following the tutorial [*Create a Large Language Model from Scratch with Python*](https://www.youtube.com/watch?v=UU1WVnMk4E8&t=696s&ab_channel=freeCodeCamp.org) by FreeCodeCamp, this part of the project builds a language model from scratch using PyTorch and CUDA.
 It covers tokenization, model architecture, and training with a custom implementation of a transformer-based architecture in Jupyter Notebook.

-2. **GPT-2 Model**: Using the Hugging Face `transformers` library, this part fine-tunes a pre-trained GPT-2 model on the *Wizard of Oz* text dataset to generate text in a similar style to the book.
+2. **GPT-2 Model**: Using the Hugging Face `transformers` library, generated responses from pre-trained GPT-2 model, GPT-2 model fine-tuned with *Wizard of Oz* text, and pipeline model are compared.

 ## Features
 - Implements a custom LLM based on the GPT-1 architecture from scratch using PyTorch and CUDA.